 You should think of a shadow set as a single, highly available disk.
 As such, backup techniques for nonshadowed disks apply to shadow set virtual units.
-However, to preserve the consistency and integrity of the shadow set, avoid removing a physical member of the shadow set without dismounting the virtual unit unless you have scrupulously followed the guidelines in Section 7.12.
+However, to preserve the consistency and integrity of the shadow set, avoid removing a physical member of the shadow set without dismounting the virtual unit unless you have scrupulously followed the guidelines in Section 7.11, "Guidelines for Using a Shadow Set Member for Backup".
 If you leave some disk members of a shadow set active during the backup operation, data integrity is compromised because some disks in the shadow set may have files open.
-Refer to Section 4.10.4 for information about obtaining a member of a shadow set for the source of a backup operation.
+Refer to Section 4.10.4, "Dismounting and Remounting With One Less Member for Backup" for information about obtaining a member of a shadow set for the source of a backup operation.